-Likewise, the European Insurance and Occupational Pensions Authority ("EIOPA") has issued the same request to (re)insurers, noting that it is "essential to ensure the access to and continuity of insurance services, safeguarding the ability of the insurance sector to continue to perform its role as risk transfer mechanism from citizens and businesses and its capacity to mobilize savings and invest them in the real economy."
+Likewise, the European Insurance and Occupational Pensions Authority ("EIOPA") has issued the same request to (re)insurers.
 Both supervisors have also encouraged prudence and discretion when paying out variable remuneration to senior managers and risk-takers.
+Similarly, the European Systemic Risk Board ("ESRB") issued a recommendation to supervisory authorities that they request banks, (re)insurers and central counterparties under their purview to comply with these restrictions.